In this post, we reveal everything you need to know about copper socks and copper compression socks. Let's get started!

 The last mechanism is the degeneration of genetic material inside the cell.
 This mechanism is essentially the same as the second, except the targets are the nucleic acids of DNA instead of proteins, lipids, and carbohydrates.

-In addition, in order to helpfully summarize research particularly relevant to the COVID-19 pandemic, we compiled a host of literature discussing the antimicrobial properties of copper in this article.
+In addition, in order to helpfully summarize recent research, we compiled a host of literature discussing the antimicrobial properties of copper in this article.

 Treating Athlete’s Foot with Copper Socks